How long do EV batteries really last? Here’s what I’ve learned in the auto industry

 The short answer?
 EV batteries last longer than most people think.

 Most modern electric vehicles use lithium-ion batteries, similar to what you find in smartphones and laptops, but on a much larger and more advanced.
-Compared to smart phones which are designed to last only a few years, EV batteries typically last for 15-20 years.
+Compared to smartphones, which are designed to last only a few years, EV batteries typically last for 15-20 years.

 But that is just the beginning.

-So, unless you are driving like a long-haul trucker, chances are you won’t need to worry about replacing your EV battery for a very, very long time.
+These are very promising numbers and, unless you are driving like a long-haul trucker, chances are you won’t need to worry about replacing your EV battery for a very, very long time.

 1. Temperature Extremes

-2. Fast Charging Habits
+2. Fast charging habits

 DC fast charging (like Tesla Superchargers or Electrify America) is great when you are on a road trip, but frequent use can stress the battery over time and reduce the state of health.

-3. High State-of-Charge or Deep Discharging
+3. High state-of-charge or deep discharging

 Batteries prefer the middle.
 Consistently charging to 100% or draining to 0% puts stress on the cells.
 Just like your Iphone.
 This is why many EVs now have software that limits how far the battery is charged or discharged unless you override it.